 Grinding stones are available in many shapes, sizes, grits and grades, and in two common materials.

-Grinding stones are generally used to remove material from hard materials or to engrave in hard materials, like iron, steel, stone, ceramics, glass, etc. There are many shapes available to cater for different jobs.
-However, grinding stones will wear in time (especially when used at low speeds!) and the bit will loose shape.
-In order to restore the shape of a grinding stone or to create your own shape there's a simple but very handy accessory available: the Dressing Stone from Dremel.
-It's just a small bar of Silicon Carbide.
+Grinding stones are generally used to remove material from or engrave hard materials such as like iron, steel, stone, ceramics and glass.
+There are many shapes available to cater for different jobs.
+However, grinding stones will wear in time, especially when used at low speeds and the bit will loose shape.
+In order to restore the shape of a grinding stone or to create your own shape use the Dressing Stone from Dremel.
+It is simply a small bar of Silicon Carbide.

-Set your tool to about half speed, hold your rotating grinding stone to the Dressing Stone and simply reshape or clean your grinding stone.
-Grinding stones should normally be used at high speeds got the greates effictiveness.
+To dress the stone set your tool to about half speed, hold your rotating grinding stone to the Dressing Stone and simply reshape or clean your grinding stone.
+Grinding stones should normally be used at high speeds for the greatest effictiveness.

-NOTE: Pure powder of aluminum oxide has a bright white color and silicon carbide has a black color.
-To "color-code" the grit of the grinding stones and to bind the grinding particles together manufacturers use additives to the pure material.
-The more pure stone has a quality called friability - that is it easily fractures along crystal faces.
-This causes the grinding particles to maintain their sharpness but it wears quicker.
+Pure aluminum oxide is white and silicon carbide is black.
+The aluminium oxide will take on a grey colour when it contains impurities.
+To "color-code" the grit of the grinding stones and to bind the grinding particles together manufacturers may use additives.
+The more pure grit has a quality called friability; that is it easily fractures along crystal faces.
+This causes the grinding particles to maintain their sharpness but it causes the stone to wear more quickly.
 This is because the edges of the exposed crystals wear giving them round edges and on the more pure stones (used to achieve sharper edges on the ground piece) the worn crystal faces flake off exposing the sharp edges.
-However the darker stones wear more slowly but produce more heat and create a rougher finish.
+However the grey aluminium oxide wear more slowly and produces more heat and creates a rougher finish.

 Diamond and CBN Bits

 There are two types of coated bits available, diamond and CBN (Cubic Boron Nitride).